JRonkin/ce-tools/README.md

 - Submit time to JIRA, logged individually for each item on each day

 ### Scripts
-*Shortcut: yts [SCRIPTNAME]*
+*Shortcut: ce [SCRIPTNAME]*
-- add-dns: step-through automation of adding a yext-cdn DNS entry (bridge domain)
+- add-dns: step-through automation of adding a DNS entry (bridge domain)
 - custom-field-audit: find all the custom fields used in a site
 - deactivate-site: step through the process of deactivating a Pages site
 - pager: run old pager (json pager)